Close

 Specialized Categories

-Additional visa types encompass diplomatic and official visas for government representatives, family reunification visas for joining Swiss residents, and medical treatment visas for healthcare purposes.
-Each category maintains distinct documentation requirements and processing timeframes ranging from 10-35 working days.
+Additional visa types encompass diplomatic and official visas for government representatives, family reunification visas for children and spouses from non-EU/EFTA countries joining Swiss residents who have a C permanent residence permit or Swiss citizenship, and medical treatment visas for healthcare purposes.
+Switzerland also issues an airport transit visa (Type A) for some nationalities who only change planes.
+Each category maintains distinct documentation requirements and processing timeframes.

 04